Academic Integrity: Responsible research and writing habits

 Central to any academic writing project is crediting (or citing) someone else' words or ideas.
-The following sites will help you check your understanding of academic writing expectations.
+The following sites will help you understand academic writing expectations.

 Academic integrity is truthful and responsible representation of yourself and your work by taking credit only for your own ideas and creations and giving credit to the work and ideas of other people.
 It involves providing attribution (citations and acknowledgments) whenever you include the intellectual property of others—and even your own if it is from a previous project or assignment.
 Academic integrity also means generating and using accurate data.